ChillarAnand/impatient-markup/README.md

 Convert & preview markup(md, rst) to html on the fly!

 # Install

 ## Step 1: Install Pandoc

+If you are using ubuntu, you can install it using

+    sudo apt-get install pandoc

+For other operating systms pelase visit [Pandoc installation guide](http://pandoc.org/installing.html)

 ## Step 2: Install impatient-markup